Our board

 Treasurer

 Gabriele has been elected member of OKF’s board and its Treasurer since 2020.
-Gabriele is Deputy Chairwoman and Managing Director of the organization Green Economic Dialogue that aims to strengthen the dialogue and cooperation between economy and politics.
+Gabriele is Co-Chairwoman of the Wirtschaftsvereinigung der Grünen e.V. - Dialogforum für Wirtschaft - whose aim is to strengthen the dialog between business and politics.
 Gabriele Klug is a lawyer and spend many years in politics and state administration and on local level.
 2010-2018 she held the position as Vice Mayor and Treasurer of the city of Cologne and in charge of the municipal enterprise portfolio.
 During that time Klug designed an urban approach towards sustainability in municipal finance including the development of infrastructure in ecological transformation.
 She was member of the board of Transparency International Germany until 2019.
 Klug is specialized in sustainable public finance.

 Bild von Kristina Klein